sameersbn/docker-gitlab/CI_MIGRATION.md

 > **Note**: From this point only `8.0.2` version images are used.

-## Step 4 - Upgrade GitLab CI
+## Step 4 - Upgrade CI

-GitLab CI `8.x.x` is only meant for the purpose of migrating to GitLab `8.0`.
+CI `8.x.x` is only meant for the purpose of migrating to GitLab `8.0`.
 Here we need to upgrade to version `8.x.x` and generate a backup that will be imported into GitLab.

 ### Upgrade to `sameersbn/gitlab-ci:8.0.2`